Scottish property worth billions owned by tax haven firms (The Ferret, 21 June 2020)

 • The companies buying these properties paid a total of £4.42bn for them.
 They are likely to be worth even more than that today.

-• Further Ferret analysis shows that about 60 per cent of foreign owned property was bought by companies based in tax havens, allowing them to avoid paying tax.
+• Further Ferret analysis shows that about 60 per cent of foreign owned property was bought by companies based in tax havensarrow-up-right, allowing them to avoid paying tax.
 These 1,851 companies paid £2.76 billion for the properties.

 • Keywords: Glasgow, Edinburgh, Scotland, UK, tax havens, tax justice, corporate landlords, money laundering, home ownership